Buddhist sociology

 1116. 𑀏𑀯𑀁 𑀯𑀼𑀢𑁆𑀢𑁂, 𑀅𑀦𑀸𑀣𑀧𑀺𑀡𑁆𑀟𑀺𑀓𑁄 𑀕𑀳𑀧𑀢𑀺 𑀧𑀭𑁄𑀤𑀺, 𑀅𑀲𑁆𑀲𑀽𑀦𑀺 𑀧𑀯𑀢𑁆𑀢𑁂𑀲𑀺. 𑀅𑀣 𑀔𑁄 𑀆𑀬𑀲𑁆𑀫𑀸 𑀆𑀦𑀦𑁆𑀤𑁄 𑀅𑀦𑀸𑀣𑀧𑀺𑀡𑁆𑀟𑀺𑀓𑀁 𑀕𑀳𑀧𑀢𑀺𑀁 𑀏𑀢𑀤𑀯𑁄𑀘— “𑀑𑀮𑀻𑀬𑀲𑀺 𑀔𑁄 𑀢𑁆𑀯𑀁, 𑀕𑀳𑀧𑀢𑀺, 𑀲𑀁𑀲𑀻𑀤𑀲𑀺 𑀔𑁄 𑀢𑁆𑀯𑀁, 𑀕𑀳𑀧𑀢𑀻”𑀢𑀺? “𑀦𑀸𑀳𑀁, 𑀪𑀦𑁆𑀢𑁂 𑀆𑀦𑀦𑁆𑀤, 𑀑𑀮𑀻𑀬𑀸𑀫𑀺, 𑀦𑀧𑀺 𑀲𑀁𑀲𑀻𑀤𑀸𑀫𑀺; 𑀅𑀧𑀺 𑀘 𑀫𑁂 𑀤𑀻𑀖𑀭𑀢𑁆𑀢𑀁 𑀲𑀢𑁆𑀣𑀸 𑀧𑀬𑀺𑀭𑀼𑀧𑀸𑀲𑀺𑀢𑁄 𑀫𑀦𑁄𑀪𑀸𑀯𑀦𑀻𑀬𑀸 𑀘 𑀪𑀺𑀓𑁆𑀔𑀽; 𑀦 𑀘 𑀫𑁂 𑀏𑀯𑀭𑀽𑀧𑀻 𑀥𑀫𑁆𑀫𑀻 𑀓𑀣𑀸 𑀲𑀼𑀢𑀧𑀼𑀩𑁆𑀩𑀸”𑀢𑀺. “𑀦 𑀔𑁄, 𑀕𑀳𑀧𑀢𑀺, 𑀕𑀺𑀳𑀻𑀦𑀁 𑀑𑀤𑀸𑀢𑀯𑀲𑀦𑀸𑀦𑀁 𑀏𑀯𑀭𑀽𑀧𑀻 𑀥𑀫𑁆𑀫𑀻 𑀓𑀣𑀸 𑀧𑀝𑀺𑀪𑀸𑀢𑀺; 𑀧𑀩𑁆𑀩𑀚𑀺𑀢𑀸𑀦𑀁 𑀔𑁄, 𑀕𑀳𑀧𑀢𑀺, 𑀏𑀯𑀭𑀽𑀧𑀻 𑀥𑀫𑁆𑀫𑀻 𑀓𑀣𑀸 𑀧𑀝𑀺𑀪𑀸𑀢𑀻”𑀢𑀺. “𑀢𑁂𑀦 𑀳𑀺, 𑀪𑀦𑁆𑀢𑁂 𑀲𑀸𑀭𑀺𑀧𑀼𑀢𑁆𑀢, 𑀕𑀺𑀳𑀻𑀦𑀫𑁆𑀧𑀺 𑀑𑀤𑀸𑀢𑀯𑀲𑀦𑀸𑀦𑀁 𑀏𑀯𑀭𑀽𑀧𑀻 𑀥𑀫𑁆𑀫𑀻 𑀓𑀣𑀸 𑀧𑀝𑀺𑀪𑀸𑀢𑀼. 𑀲𑀦𑁆𑀢𑀺 𑀳𑀺, 𑀪𑀦𑁆𑀢𑁂, 𑀓𑀼𑀮𑀧𑀼𑀢𑁆𑀢𑀸 𑀅𑀧𑁆𑀧𑀭𑀚𑀓𑁆𑀔𑀚𑀸𑀢𑀺𑀓𑀸, 𑀅𑀲𑁆𑀲𑀯𑀦𑀢𑀸 𑀥𑀫𑁆𑀫𑀲𑁆𑀲 𑀧𑀭𑀺𑀳𑀸𑀬𑀦𑁆𑀢𑀺; 𑀪𑀯𑀺𑀲𑁆𑀲𑀦𑁆𑀢𑀺 𑀥𑀫𑁆𑀫𑀲𑁆𑀲 𑀅𑀜𑁆𑀜𑀸𑀢𑀸𑀭𑁄”𑀢𑀺.

-Buddhism spread rapidly across India during Asoka’s reign, to Sri Lanka, Burma and eventually to South East Asia.
-It is remarkable that the structure and lineage of the saṅgha was mostly preserved throughout this process.
-However, Buddhism also forked into various “sects” and the saṅgha was no longer a unified community.
-Today, the differences between the sects are such that a reconciliation seems unlikely.
+Section titled “Issues with the saṅgha”As a result of Buddhism forking into various “sects”, the saṅgha today is no longer a unified community.
+The differences between the sects are such that a reconciliation seems unlikely.
 Whole books have been written on the reasons and the history of divisions in the way Buddhism is interpreted or practiced that I will not summarise here.
 Recently, “modern”, “humanistic” and “protestant” versions of Buddhism have surfaced, each with their own adherents.

 However, cracks began to appear even during the Buddha’s lifetime.
 Although the ordaining as a monastic was meant to be a process supporting those who have renounced from worldly life, it became a career option for those who have no soteriological intentions but simply wished to have an “easy” life where they do not need to work, or have any responsibilities, and will be looked after as part of a community.